Savi93/dc-motor-controller/README.md

-# KURVAR
+# DC motor controller with Atmega2560

-Tre dsfsdf sdfsdfsdf was developed for the Atmega2560 µC and permits the control of a DC motor through two different pushbuttons (used to increment or decrement the rpm of the electro-mechanic device).
+The firmware was developed for the Atmega2560 µC and permits the control of a DC motor through two different pushbuttons (used to increment or decrement the rpm of the electro-mechanic device).

 The methodology of management is by adopting a PWM wave with resolution 2^10bits; however the scaling was done in order to have a mapping from % to bits.